 Long-tail keywords are keywords with more than four words.
 IN the past, SEO professionals mainly focused on short-tail keywords since that’s how people used search engines.
 Ever since people began adopting voice searches, the amount of words per search has gone up significantly.
 The sudden uptick in long-tail keyword usage is likely since most people talk faster than they type.
 It just takes less effort to ask a full question with your voice then to type on in the search bar for your search engine of choice.

 Examples of long-tail keywords include:

-- Find California lawyers near me
+- Find California lawyers near me.

-- Five star car accident and personal defense lawyers
+- Five-star car accident and personal defense lawyers

 Do you see how those longer keywords more accurately matched the way someone would phrase those querries to another human being?
 That’s what we mean by long-tail keywords.
 They’re simply keywords that more closely match the patterns of typical human speech.
-Thanks to voice search, it’s now important to make sure your website is optimized for those types of queries.
+Thanks to voice search, it’s now essential to make sure your website is optimized for those types of queries.

 Step 5 – Ask and Answer Questions Within Your Content

 Questions make up the majority of voice searches on digital assistants.
 For example, something like: “Should I file a car accident lawsuit?”
 Generally, a search engine would read out the answer to that query (provided it found one).
-Wouldn’t it be pretty great if your site was the one that provided the answer?
+Wouldn’t it be pretty great if your site was the one that provided the solution?
 Well, that’s entirely possible!